-G Group Con npany
+C Group Con npany

-2012 2011 2012 2011
+2013 2012 2013 2012

 € € € €

-Trade receivables 275,035 472,555 - -
+Trade receivables 275,698 275,035 - -

-Other receivables 25,295 26,505 2,103 2,103
+Other receivables 25,295 25,295 2,103 2,103

-300,330 499,060 2,103 2,103
+300,993 300,330 2,103 2,103

 A subsidiary transfers receivables arising from its activities to United Acceptances Finance Limited, a related party which serves as a finance house to all companies forming part of the Mizzi Organisation by granting and administering hire purchase agreements.
 The receivables are transferred at their face value with no rights of recourse.
-During the financial year under review, the subsidiary has transferred receivables with a face value amounting to \in 1,705,257 (2011: \in 1,473,235).
+During the financial year under review, the subsidiary has transferred receivables with a face value amounting to €1,286,230 (2012: €1,705,257).
 The group derecognises these debts from its statement of financial position since it would have transferred substantially all the risks and rewards of ownership of the receivables.

 Government grants receivable represent state aid in respect of the energy grant scheme.
 This grant relates to assets and is included in liabilities as deferred government grants.
 The amount of the liability is credited to profit or loss on a straight-line basis over the expected lives of the related assets.
-The impact of these grants on the current year's results is presented within 'Other operating income' and disclosed in Note 23.
+The impact of these grants on the current year's results is disclosed in Note 22.